 Our trip was everything we had hoped it would be and more, and the Mary Anne was the ideal way to experience the Galapagos.
 The boat captain and crew were also superb—clearly expert in running the boat but also immensely helpful to guests in meeting and anticipating all our needs.

-— Debbie H., Winters, CA
+— Julie H., Del Mar, CA

 Guayaquil / Santa Cruz / Darwin Research Station / Puerto Ayora

 After an overnight in Guayaquil, fly to Baltra and head to the Charles Darwin Research Station, where we learn about conservation work in the islands and see the famous giant tortoises of the Galápagos.

 Floreana Island / Punta Cormorant / Devil's Crown / Post Office Bay